cogtoolslab/graphical_conventions_cogsci19/experiments/draw_chairs/README.md

 - XX, etc.

 ### "pilot2" --> iterationName in the mongodb is "run0_bonusmeter."

-This experiment also used iterationName "run1_chairsOnly" when we ran this version with only the 3D chairs in the "basic" 3d object dataset.
+Note: This experiment also used iterationName "run1_chairsOnly" when we ran this version with only the 3D chairs in the "basic" 3d object dataset.

 June 3 2018